rajeski/A_B_Analysis_Test_Results/README.md

 #### A/B test:

-- Test a hypothesis, "Do new page results in better conversion or not?"
+- Hypothesis (test), "Do new page results in better conversion or not?"
 - Simulate user groups with respect to conversions
 - Find the the p_value
 - Double check and validate results and decide whether to reject the null hypothesis